 - Please plan and prepare your document for arrival at Printing Services at least 10 days before the project deadline.

 - If you don’t receive a confirmation web page for your order immediately after submitting your order, please email or call us so that we can ensure your order can be processed: 207.581.3767 or firstname.lastname@example.org.

-- Please provide us with a dated deadline for the completion of your project (ASAP doesn’t exist in printing!).
+- Please provide us with a date in which you need your project in hand.
 Most proofs take 1-2 business days, and production times vary based on quantity and difficulty of the finished product.

 - Check proofs as soon as you receive them.
 This will speed up the final completion schedule.
 Direct proof questions to our proofreader at 207.581.3773.
 Once final proofs are approved, your job will be on its way to completion.

 - Depending on the delivery method you specified at the time of ordering, your completed job will be delivered, mailed, or you will be called for pick up.

 - Keep a copy of the job with the job number (recorded on the delivery slip and billing invoice).
 Refer to the job number when ordering future reprints.